Use libraries for free family trees

 The reality is this.
 We research hundreds of trees a year and use traditional methods consulting and analysing original documents.
 We make sure each piece of evidence overlaps with the previous and try to resolve any conflicts.
 At the end of research we have a pretty accurate family tree.
 We then compare it to the trees on Ancestry etc. The vast majority of the trees do not share the same level of accuracy.
 We have concluded they cannot be relied upon.

 In the end then, you are faced with having to part with some of your money to ensure you are researching the correct family tree.
 You will need birth certificates, you will need marriage certificates (though many of these are now part of subscriptions – see below), and you may need death certificates to help bolster evidence.

 To keep costs to a minimum, do not purchase your birth, marriage, and death certificates from anywhere other than the government website, the General Register Office.
-Do not pay inflated prices when you can get English and Welsh certificates for £9.25 each.
+Do not pay inflated prices when you can get English and Welsh certificates for £11 and pdfs for research purposes at £7 each.